-Forex Leverage and Margin Trading Explanation and Examples
+Forex Leverage & Margin Trading Explanation & Examples

-Margin required : It is the amount of money your Forex broker requires from you to open a forex trade position.
+Margin required : It's amount of money your Forex broker requires from you to open a trade position.
 It is expressed in percentages.

-Equity : It is the total amount of capital you have in your forex trading account.
+Equity : It's the total amount of capital you have in your forex account.

-Used margin : amount of money in your forex trading account that has already been used up when buying a currency contract, this contract is the one that is displayed in the open forex trade positions.
-As a trader you cannot use this amount of money after opening a forex trade because you have already used it and it is not available to open other trades.
+Used margin : amount of money in your forex account which has already been used up when buying a currency contract, this contract is one that is displayed in open forex trade positions.
+As a trader you can not use this amount of money after opening a forex trade because you have already used it and it is not available to open other trades.

-Free margin : amount in your forex trading account that you can use to open new forex trade positions.
-This is the amount of money in your forex trading account that has not yet been leveraged because you have not yet opened forex trade transactions with this money - this is also very important for you as a investor because it enables you to continue holding your open forex trades as will be explained below.
+Free margin : amount in your forex account which you can use to open new forex trade positions.
+This is the amount of money in your forex account that has not yet been leveraged because you have not yet opened forex trade transactions with this money - this is also very important for you as a investor because it enables you to continue holding your open forex trades as will be described below.

-Difference Between Forex Leverage Set by the Broker and Used Leverage
+Difference Between Forex Leverage Set by the Broker & Used Leverage

-If the set forex leverage is 100: 1, it means you can borrow up to 100 dollars for every dollar you have in your forex trading account but you do not have to borrow all the 100 dollars for every dollar you have in your forex account and you can decide to borrow 50:1 or 20:1 forex leverage.
-In this case even though the forex leverage option set 100:1 your used leverage will be the 50:1 or 20:1 forex leverage that you have borrowed to make a forex trade transaction.
+If the set FX trading leverage ratio is 100 : 1, it means you can borrow up to 100 dollars for every dollar you have in your forex account but you do not have to borrow all the 100 dollars for every dollar you have in your forex account and you can decide to borrow 50:1 or 20:1 forex leverage.
+In this case even though the forex leverage option set 100:1 your used leverage will be the 50:1 or 20:1 forex leverage that you have borrowed to make a FX trade transaction.

 Example: